mushfiqiit/CP-Templates/README.md

-I made a collection of all my template codes while I was doing Competitive Programming in college.
+I made a collection of all my template codes while I was doing Competitive Programming in university.